We are pleased to announce that, as of 1 December 2019, we are now an independent research institute.

 NERC Executive Chair Professor Duncan Wingham, says: “This is an important milestone for the Centre for Ecology & Hydrology as it becomes an independent body.
 The new governance structures will make the centre more agile, with more freedoms and flexibilities to deliver their science and to do so with a greater range of external partners and funders.
 I look forward to a continued strong and productive relationship between our two organisations.”

 A new Board of Trustee Directors is in place, who will bring a wide range of skills and experience in overseeing the governance of the new organisation.
 The Chair of the Board is Lord Cameron of Dillington, who serves as an independent crossbench Peer in the House of Lords and sits on the Environment and Energy Committee.
-He was Chairman of the Countryside Agency and is also a Lawes Trustee at Rothamsted Research.
+He was Chairman of the Countryside Agency and a member of the Glover Review.

 Lord Cameron says: “I am delighted to be joining a world-class research institute at the forefront of environmental science.
 The UK Centre for Ecology & Hydrology is renowned worldwide for the excellence and relevance of its environmental science, and I am very much looking forward to working with Professor Mark Bailey, the executive team and my fellow Trustee Directors to build on our successes over recent years and help take the organisation forward.”